 The MRMPO's committee structure and its schedule of regular, public meetings help ensure that decision makers on the Policy Committee routinely hear from a broad base of stakeholders.
-The public may choose to address only the Policy Committee, or provide input to the advisory committees as well.
-The MRMPO organizational structure chart, below, illustrates how the public may participate in decision-making.
+The public may choose to address only the Policy Committee or provide input to the advisory committees as well.
+The MRMPO organizational structure chart, on the following page, illustrates how the public may participate in decision-making.